 There is a section on modern ships built at the Appledore shipyard, including the bow sections of the new aircraft carriers HMS Queen Elizabeth and Prince of Wales, and a series of coastal patrol craft for the Irish navy.

 There are several exhibits displaying wooden-ship building tools, sail-making, and rope manufacture.
 Throughout the museum, you will find half-models of locally built ships.
 In particular, there is a magnificent model of HMS Tees, built in Bideford in 1814.

 There is a section on the history of Richmond Dry Dock, now unused but still on view in Appledore.
 There is a model of a 19th-century local shipyard.

 A difficult but critical issue for sailors.
 We show a range of navigation instruments, compasses, telescopes, sextants, charts and maps.
 There is a ship’s wheel and engine-room telegraph.
 Conversely, there is an exhibit focussing on local wrecks and lifeboat activity.

-North Devon suffered the predations of Corsair pirates, and was the home of a number of famous pirates and privateers of our own.
+North Devon suffered the predations of Corsair pirates and was the home of several famous pirates and privateers of our own.
 Smuggling too was a common practice; we have an exhibit of some of the weapons used in these activities.
 There are also exhibits covering emigration, cooperage, gravel barges on the Torridge and the limestone trade.